jayjay1232/LibraryAPI/README.md

-This Library API provides a full information and process of how to use API in creating a Library with a secure token.
+Library Management API
+This API enables CRUD operations for managing users, authors, and books within a library system.
+It uses JWT-based authentication for secure access to resources.